 Schedule triggers

-Scheduled triggers allow users to automate and standardize business processes by enabling agents to perform actions in the background.
+Scheduled triggers allow users to automate and standardize business processes by enabling agents to perform tools in the background.
 Each user of an agent can specify when they want that agent to run, such as daily or weekly.

-By systematically defining and using these triggers within the Agent Builder, you can ensure your agents operate effectively, automating essential processes and improving overall productivity.
+By systematically defining and using these triggers within the Agent builder, you can ensure your agents operate effectively, automating essential processes and improving overall productivity.

 Users